Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 When knee movement is limited, it causes pain, impairs function and makes us predisposed to knee injuries.

-There are three types of range of motion at a joint
+There are three different ways of looking a knee range of motion:

-It is normal of passive range of motion to be slightly greater than active range of motion.
+It is normal for passive knee range of motion to be slightly greater than active range of motion.

 Normal active knee range of motion is: